 We work with intrinsic values calculated using discounted cash flow models.
 Our intrinsic values state what we think the stock is worth today, not what it may be worth 12 months from now or further off into the future.

-To inquire about subscription options to our research, please contact Sales
+To inquire about subscription options to our research, please contact Sales.

-We do a deep dive into each company’s disclosure and accounting to provide insight into risks that may be unknown or underappreciated by the Street.
+As part of our investment recommendation process, we do a deep dive into each company’s disclosure and accounting to provide insight into risks that may be unknown or underappreciated by the Street.